Emigrants from the Ottawa, Canada area to

 Jan Gorman in Maryland USA

-O'Neil, Driscoll lines, in Carleton (Marlborough and Goulbourne), Lanark
+O'Neil, Driscoll lines, in Carleton County (Marlborough and Goulbourn), Lanark (Montague Township), and Grenville Counties.

 Send Email to Jan Gorman, Charles McGuire and Al Lewis.